crpietschmann/portfolio/_imports/_posts/2010-10-17-silverlight-embed-ironruby-within-xaml-part-2.markdown

 <h3>Handle UI Event within Embedded IronRuby using DLRScriptUserControl</h3>

-<p>Now that the “System.Windows” and “System.Windows.Browser” assemblies are loaded and accessible to the DLR script that’s executed (in this case IronRuby) we can use their namespaces within code. </p>
+Now that the “System.Windows” and “System.Windows.Browser” assemblies are loaded and accessible to the DLR script that’s executed (in this case IronRuby) we can use their namespaces within code.

-<p>The below example demonstrates how to:</p>
+The below example demonstrates how to:

 <ol>
   <li>Get references to the controls created within the xaml code for the control </li>